Washington Department of Fish and Wildlife

 Transforming Data into Better Information for Effective Conservation Law Enforcement

-When he’s asked what the Washington Department of Fish and Wildlife (WDFW) Law Enforcement Program wanted most from its new records management system when it went live in 2010, Chief Bruce Bjork’s concise reply is: “good data.”
+When asked what the Washington Department of Fish and Wildlife (WDFW) Law Enforcement Program wanted most from its new records management system when it went live in 2010, ret-Chief Bruce Bjork’s concise reply was: “good data.”
 That meant getting at data locked in standalone databases, as well as information previously captured on hardcopy forms – or not captured at all.

 To help make this happen WDFW needed a partner that knows data and could approach the solution from a holistic data integration perspective, rather than simply as a packaged software installation.
 CODY Systems, based in Pottstown, Pennsylvania, was the logical choice.
 The CODY team brought solid state-level experience in integrating data from multiple sources and expertise in transforming it into actionable information for public safety and regulatory enforcement.
 That experience and expertise has also helped WDFW eliminate reliance on standalone legacy systems and databases and reduce associated maintenance costs.